jmswaney/thesis/source/17_conclusion.md

 The technological contributions of this thesis may enable many future biological applications.
 These future applications may draw from individual aims of the thesis or collectively depending on the context.
-For example, neuroscientists interested in visualizing brain-wide protein epxression with antibody staining may adopt the eFLASH technique.
-If quantification of these volumetric images is required for comparative studies, then eFLASH may be used in combination with the scalable image processing pipeline.
-By combining eFLASH and our scalable image processing pipeline, neuroscientists will be able to study their brain models quantitatively without dissecting predetermined brain regions, which may help to understand the brain as a complete biological system.
+For example, neuroscientists interested in visualizing brain-wide protein expression with antibody staining may adopt the SWITCH technique.
+If quantification of these volumetric images is required for comparative studies, then SWITCH may be used in combination with the scalable image processing pipeline.
+By combining SWITCH and our scalable image processing pipeline, neuroscientists will be able to study their brain models quantitatively without dissecting predetermined brain regions, which may help to understand the brain as a complete biological system.